MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 You can trigger a desktop flow in picture-in-picture mode through the **Power Automate console**.

-Select the target flow, open the **More actions** menu, and then select **Run in Picture-in-Picture**.
+Select the target flow, open the **More actions** menu, and then select **Run in picture-in-picture**.

 :::image type="content" source="media/run-flow-pip/console-run-in-pip.png" alt-text="Run in picture-in-picture through the Power Automate console.":::

-Alternatively, enable the **Run in Picture-in-Picture** flow property so that the flow always runs in picture-in-picture mode when triggered locally.
+Alternatively, enable the **Run in picture-in-picture** flow property so that the flow always runs in picture-in-picture mode when triggered locally.

 :::image type="content" source="media/run-flow-pip/console-pip-property.png" alt-text="Enable the picture-in-picture flow property.":::